ow2-proactive/scheduling/RM-README.txt

 *** Quick start :

-* Set JAVA_HOME environment variable to the directory where java 1.5 or greater is located.
+* Set JAVA_HOME environment variable to the directory where java 1.6 or greater is located (if you need a java 1.5 version, please contact ActiveEon at contact@activeeon.com).

 * Start a command shell and go into the bin/[os] directory of your installed resource manager home path.
 You can start it by launching the